hunyadi/md2conf/sample/index.md

 ## Admonitions

 Markdown has no native support for admonitions.
 Admonitions that follow the [Python-Markdown syntax](https://python-markdown.github.io/extensions/admonition/) are converted into Confluence structured macros, which are shown as info panels.
+(See [Alerts](#alerts) for an alternative that has pretty output in both GitHub and Confluence.)

 !!! info
     This is an information panel.